uviclibraries/internet-of-things/act-2.md

     -   Under **Show History**, click on the drop down menu and select **8 hours**
     -   Change the **Decimal Places** value to “0”, and click on **Create Block**
 5. Unplug the Feather from your laptop.
 Now we’ll wire the circuit.
 Remember that everything on the same row (A-E or F-J) is connected.
 Connect the circuit as shown on the image below.
 (There are also written instructions.)  _Note: if you are using a knockoff version of the feather, input and output pins may be in different locations._
-    -   Place the Feather Huzzah on the far left of the bread board as you can see above
+    -   Place the Feather Huzzah on the far left of the bread board as you can see below
     -   Connect one end of the photoresistor to 3V
     -   Connect one end of the 1k ohm resistor to GND (ground) as a "pull-down" resistor
     -   The other ends of the photoresistor and 1k ohm resistor are connected together and to ADC (the analog to digital converter pin)